godieGH/SwaziPen/docs/en/installation.md

 ## 1. Prerequisites

 ### SwaziLang Compiler
-Right now SwaziLang do not have an official pre-built Compilers for cross-platform to just download and install, You will need to build it from source to get started.
+Right now SwaziLang do not have an official pre-built cross-platform binaries to just download and install, You will need to build the interpreter from the source to get started.
 To build from source you need:-
 - Any **C++ Compiler**: `GCC`, `Clang`, or `MSVC` (install from their official website — but if you have any don't worry)
 - **CMake**: For building the project (install from their official website)